jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/thank-you-survey/index.md

 ---

 Thank you for contacting Fluid Attacks.
 We will get back to you very soon.
-In the meantime, you might be interested in reading our latest blog post.
+In the meantime, you may be interested in reading our latest blog post.